kostyaVyrodov/education/design/README.md

 Encapsulation

 **Abstraction** is hiding of complexity from a user.
 That's creating simple interfaces.
 Ideal abstraction: here your method.
 Don't worry about anything else.

+## FOP

+Functional programming principles:
+- Pure functions
+- Immutability

+Main idea of functional programming is to separate data and functions

+Idempotence is about a function that returns or does what we expect to do.
+When the function returns same result for same input